lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 ### Friends/Leaderboard/Profile Navbar Home Link (2025-10-28)

 - **Layout**: `src/layouts/MainLayout.tsx`
-  - The sticky top nav centers a compact "G-H" home link between stats and profile controls.
-The `G-` segment renders white while the `H` uses the shared multi-stop gradient to match other CTA accents.
+  - The sticky top nav centers a compact "G-HISTORY" home link between stats and profile controls.
+The `G-` segment renders white while the `HISTORY` portion uses the shared multi-stop gradient to match other CTA accents.
   - Tracking between the two characters is default (no extra spacing) and the link now renders without a surrounding frame/border—just text with a subtle hover fade.
   - The link hides when the current route is `/home` to avoid redundant navigation.
   - Clicking the text on other routes navigates to `/home` and replaces the previous empty center space, keeping the nav balanced across Friends, Leaderboard, and Profile pages that use `MainLayout`.